kubernetes/website/content/en/docs/reference/labels-annotations-taints.md

 Used on: ServiceAccount

 The value for this annotation must be **true** to take effect.
-This annotation indicates that a ServiceAccount should enforce mountable secrets.
-This field should not be used to find auto-generated service account token secrets for use outside of pods.
+This annotation indicates that pods running as this service account may only reference Secret API objects specified in the service account's `secrets` field.

 ## controller.kubernetes.io/pod-deletion-cost {#pod-deletion-cost}